- Registration phases

 Find your co-registrants

 If you have co-registrants for your substance, you are expected to share the costs of registration with them.
 This will decrease your individual costs.
-Joint registration also helps to prevent work from being duplicated.
+Joint registration also helps to prevent work and animal tests from being duplicated.

 You may also be the only one registering the substance.
 While this means no resources are spent on cooperating with others, all the work for the registration falls on you.